Moroccan Zaalouk Recipe (Eggplant Salad/Dip)

 Store zaalouk in an airtight container in the fridge for up to 5 days.
 The flavors develop over time, making it even more delicious the next day!

-Zaalouk on a plate surrounded with pita triangles.
+Zaalouk on a plate surrounded by pita triangles.

 No ratings yet